 Then, you’ll often find organisations turn their EVP into a statement that communicates the biggest selling points.
 Check out this amazing example from HubSpot:

-Although employee feedback may not be the be-all and end-all when it comes to EVP, it’s, still a vital part of your research stage.
 So here are few key ways your people can influence your EVP—along with some mistakes to carefully avoid:

 It’s not unknown for organisations to crowdsource a handful of value statements and behaviours, and label them as their new EVP—which is the biggest watch-out we’re offering up.
-Overindulging people in these types of conversations is a real thing; most people aren’t HR practitioners or occupational psychologists, so they don’t have all the answers that will help you shape a powerful and effective strategy; there’s a reason your electrician doesn’t ask you which wires you want to go where in your sockets!
+Overindulging people in these types of conversations is a real thing; most people aren’t HR practitioners or occupational psychologists, so they don’t have all the answers that will help you shape a powerful and effective strategy.
+There’s a reason your electrician doesn’t ask you which wires you want to go where in your sockets!

-So do your own research and use your knowledge as a practitioner to shape their feedback into something that creates a strong EVP—involving people, rather than getting them to do the work for you.
+What to do instead: do your own research and use your knowledge as a practitioner to shape their feedback into something that creates a strong EVP—involving people, rather than getting them to do the work for you.

 2. Mission and values